CruidGals/nes_emulator/README.md

 ## TO-DO List

-- Try and emulate the pins on CPU
+- Link the read and write PPU operations with its internal registers
+- Just make something appear on the screen when the CPU writes to it
 - Learn NES hardware, especially the architecture that connects the PPU and CPU together.
 - At least make it able to run Donkey Kong